boris-turner/samlkeygen/README.md

 pip install -e .
 ```

-1. Add AD password entry into the OSX keychain.
+1. Option 1: Add AD password entry into the OSX Keychain.
 This can be done via the OSX Keychain Access GUI app or command line utility:

 ```
 security add-generic-password -a ${USER} -s samlkeygen -w
 ```

+1. Option 2: Create the `~/.samlkeygen-credentials` file and add `domain:username:password` token into the file.
+Make sure that the file is only readable by your user. `chmod 600  ~/.samlkeygen-credentials`.

 1. Install launchd samlkeygen agent using the `samlkeygen-launchd-helper.sh` script provided with installation.